rh-messaging/amqonline-workshop/README.md

 ![Provision6](images/messagingprovision6.png)

-But first, and introduction to some EnMasse concepts.
+But first, and introduction to some AMQ Online concepts.

 ### Address spaces and addresses

-In EnMasse, you have the concepts of address spaces and addresses.
+In AMQ Online, you have the concepts of address spaces and addresses.
 When you provision a messaging service like above, you effectively create an address space.

 An address space is a group of addresses that can be accessed through a single connection (per